tiyd-python-2015-01/blackjack/README_1.md

 * A Git repo called blackjack containing at least:
   * a `README.md` file explaining your design.
-  * a `lib/blackjack` directory with a file for each of your classes, with their responsibilities and collaborators described in a comment
+  * a `blackjack` directory with a file for each of your classes, with their responsibilities and collaborators described in a comment
   * a completed Card and Deck class
   * tests for Cards and Decks